vnixx/Iris/README.md

 ## Overview

-Iris is a networking library built on top of [Alamofire](https://github.com/Alamofire/Alamofire), inspired by [Moya](https://github.com/Moya/Moya).
+Iris is a networking library built on top of [Alamofire](https://github.com/Alamofire/Alamofire) and [Moya](https://github.com/Moya/Moya).
 It provides a clean, chainable API for building and executing network requests with full async/await support.

 ### Key Features